jhulburt/Ball_Tracker/PROPOSAL.md

 - [x] Classify blue in different lightings Due 11/13
 - [x] Search image for blue *Due 11/13*
 - [ ] Implement object tracker to navigation Due 11/20
+- [ ] make moving Ball in Gazebo 11/25
-- [ ] Find Blue ball in image Due 11/27
+- [x] Find Blue ball in image Due 11/27
 - [ ] Final Report & Documentation  *Due Dec.
 4*
 - [ ] Provide system documentation (README.md).  *Due Dec.
 14*

 ## Measures of Success
+My code should:
-- [ ] My code should be able to find a blue ball in an image
+- [ ]  Be able to find a blue ball in an image
+- [ ]  Be able to differentiate a blue ball from reasonably similar objects
+- [ ]  Be able to follow the blue ball in the an environment

+stretch
-- [ ]
+- [ ]  be able to differentiate a circle from a sphere